 David Chiang, Colin McDonald, and Chung-chieh Shan.
 Exact recursive probabilistic programming.
 PACMPL, 2023. doi:10.1145/3586050.
 PDF BibTeX

 Aarohi Srivastava, Abhinav Rastogi, Abhishek Rao, Abu Awal Md Shoeb, Abubakar Abid, Adam Fisch, Adam R. Brown, Adam Santoro, Aditya Gupta, Adrià Garriga-Alonso, and others.
 Beyond the Imitation Game: quantifying and extrapolating the capabilities of language models.
-2022. arXiv:2206.04615.
+Transactions on Machine Learning Research, 2023.
 PDF BibTeX

 All papers